danielrriggs/danielrriggs.github.io/content/Hatha.md

+Hatha literally means 'violent'; not physical, or worse, 'yoga of health'.

 A hybrid tradition of Yoga that focuses on attaining enlightenment by purifying the body and [[Mind]] through [[asana]] (physical postures) and [[pranayama]] (breath control).